gerardroche/sublime-monokai-free/README.md

 [![Continuous Integration](https://github.com/gerardroche/sublime-monokai-free/actions/workflows/ci.yml/badge.svg)](https://github.com/gerardroche/sublime-monokai-free/actions/workflows/ci.yml) [![Build status](https://ci.appveyor.com/api/projects/status/rbfi67f8aoamq322?svg=true)](https://ci.appveyor.com/project/gerardroche/sublime-monokai-free) [![Package Control](https://img.shields.io/packagecontrol/dt/MonokaiFree)](https://packagecontrol.io/packages/MonokaiFree)

-The Enhanced Monokai color scheme for Sublime Text is a modification and improvement of the popular Monokai color scheme, designed to provide a more vibrant and visually appealing coding experience.
-It retains the essence of the original Monokai color palette while enhancing certain elements for better readability and highlighting.
+The Enhanced Monokai color scheme for Sublime Text is a brilliant modification and upgrade of the beloved Monokai color scheme.
+It's designed to provide a more vibrant and visually pleasing coding experience while preserving the essence of the original Monokai palette and enhancing specific elements for improved readability and code highlighting.

-**If you updated from v1 to v2, you may need to reset MonokaiFree as you color scheme e.g. Menu → Preferences → Select Color Scheme → MonokaiFree.
-See [issue #7](https://github.com/gerardroche/sublime-monokai-free/issues/7).**
+**Note: If you've updated from v1 to v2, you may need to reset MonokaiFree as your color scheme.
+You can do this by navigating to Menu → Preferences → Select Color Scheme → MonokaiFree.
+For more details, refer to [issue #7](https://github.com/gerardroche/sublime-monokai-free/issues/7).**

 ![CSS](monokai-css.webp)

 ## Features

-- Enhanced syntax highlighting: The Enhanced Monokai color scheme uses carefully selected colors for syntax elements, making code stand out and easily distinguishable.
+- **Enhanced syntax highlighting:** The Enhanced Monokai color scheme meticulously selects colors for syntax elements, making your code pop and easily distinguishable.

-- Improved contrast: The color contrast has been optimized to ensure better visibility and reduce eye strain during long coding sessions.
+- **Improved contrast:** Optimized color contrast ensures better visibility and reduces eye strain during lengthy coding sessions.

-- Fine-tuned color choices: The color selections have been adjusted to strike a balance between aesthetic appeal and functional usage, resulting in a more harmonious and pleasant coding environment.
+- **Fine-tuned color choices:** Colors are chosen to strike a balance between aesthetics and functionality, creating a harmonious and pleasant coding environment.

-- Support for multiple languages: The Enhanced Monokai color scheme is suitable for various programming languages and markup languages, providing consistent and cohesive syntax highlighting.
+- **Support for multiple languages:** The Enhanced Monokai color scheme is suitable for various programming and markup languages, delivering consistent and cohesive syntax highlighting.

 ## Installation

 **Method 1: Using Package Control**

 1. Open Sublime Text.

-2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the Command Palette.
+2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to summon the Command Palette.

-3. Type "Package Control: Install Package" and press `Enter`.
+3. Type "Package Control: Install Package" and hit `Enter`.

 4. In the input field, type "MonokaiFree" and select it from the list of available packages.

-5. Now, to activate the MonokaiFree color scheme, go to `Command Palette → UI: Select Color Scheme` and select "MonokaiFree" from the list of available color schemes.
+5. To activate the MonokaiFree color scheme, go to `Command Palette → UI: Select Color Scheme` and choose "MonokaiFree" from the list of available color schemes.

 **Method 2: Manual Installation**

 1. Visit the [MonokaiFree GitHub repository](https://github.com/gerardroche/sublime-monokai-free).

-2. Click on the "Code" button and select "Download ZIP."
+2. Click on the "Code" button and choose "Download ZIP."

 3. Extract the downloaded ZIP file.

-4. Open Sublime Text and go to `Preferences -> Browse Packages...` to open the Packages folder.
+4. Open Sublime Text and navigate to `Preferences -> Browse Packages...` to open the Packages folder.

 5. Copy the "MonokaiFree" folder from the extracted ZIP and paste it into the Packages folder.

-6. Now, to activate the MonokaiFree color scheme, go to `Command Palette → UI: Select Color Scheme` and select "MonokaiFree" from the list of available color schemes.
+6. To activate the MonokaiFree color scheme, go to `Command Palette → UI: Select Color Scheme` and choose "MonokaiFree" from the list of available color schemes.

 **Method 3: Manual Git Repository Installation**

 1. Open a terminal or command prompt.

 2. Navigate to the Sublime Text Packages directory:

     - On Windows: `%APPDATA%\Sublime Text\Packages`
     - On macOS: `~/Library/Application Support/Sublime Text/Packages`
     - On Linux: `~/.config/sublime-text/Packages`

 3. Clone the plugin repository directly into the Packages directory using Git:

    ```
    git clone https://github.com/gerardroche/sublime-monokai-free.git MonokaiFree
    ```

-4. Now, to activate the MonokaiFree color scheme, go to `Command Palette → UI: Select Color Scheme` and select "MonokaiFree" from the list of available color schemes.
+4. To activate the MonokaiFree color scheme, go to `Command Palette → UI: Select Color Scheme` and choose "MonokaiFree" from the list of available color schemes.

 ## Activating the MonokaiFree Color Scheme

-To enjoy the MonokaiFree color scheme in Sublime Text, follow these simple steps:
+To immerse yourself in the MonokaiFree color scheme in Sublime Text, follow these straightforward steps:

-1. Go to `Command Palette` by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).
+1. Access the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).

 2. In the Command Palette, type `UI: Select Color Scheme`.

-3. A new list of available color schemes will appear.
+3. A list of available color schemes will appear.
 Scroll through the list and select one of the following variants:

    - MonokaiFree - The classic Monokai color scheme.
    - MonokaiFreeBlue - A variant with a blue color palette.